Sarah (Eskimo Joe song)

 "Sarah" is a song by Australian alternative rock band Eskimo Joe, released in September 2006 as the second single from their third studio album, Black Fingernails, Red Wine (2006).
 The song peaked at number 12 on the Australian Singles Chart.
-At the ARIA Music Awards of 2007, the song was nominated for ARIA Award for Best Group.
+At the ARIA Music Awards of 2007, the song was nominated for Best Group.

 Music video

 The music video features the band playing in a concert hall and a fourth person can be seen playing with the band.